Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/Hope is not optimism it is a practice for producing change.md

 tags: evergreen
 aliases:
 -
-sr-due: 2021-10-29
+sr-due: 2021-11-09
-sr-interval: 4
+sr-interval: 10
 sr-ease: 230
 ---

 #### [[Hope is not optimism it is a practice for producing change]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+Some people think that be angry prevents you from being optimistic, but [[Anger fuels change]] and [[True optimism is acknowledging the suffering of the world and defying it anyway]]

 > "Kaba states, “I always tell people, for me, hope doesn’t preclude feeling sadness or frustration or anger or any other emotion that makes total sense.
 Hope isn’t an emotion, you know?
-Hope is not optimism” (p.
-26).
-Kaba views hope as something you practice, a philosophy that is essential in the sustained fight for prison abolition."
+Hope is not optimism”
 >
 > [[articles_Summary, part 1 & 2  We Do This 'Til We Free Us  Study Guide — Radical in Progress#^nhhdke | radicalinprogress.org]]